-The great advantages of raised bed gardening made me believe them only when I tried it myself and saw the results.
-When I first began gardening in my lovely backyard, the idea of mine was just enjoying the gardening itself, plain joy of it, playing with the soil and plants.
+The significant advantages of raised bed gardening made me believe them only when I tried it myself and saw the results.
+When I first began gardening in my lovely backyard, my idea was to enjoy the gardening itself, the simple joy of it, playing with the soil and plants.

 Here Are Some Advantages Of Raised Bed Gardening for Vegetable Gardening

 For healthy vegetable growth, the soil needs to be loose and friable to provide improved drainage and ventilation.
 Contrary to the native soil of your garden, which has more clay content causing tighter texture, poor drainage, and even more rocky structure, preventing the roots from reaching their maximum potential.